patocl/patocl/README.md

 With great ease to fit and learn new technologies.
 In my last 5 years, I have played the roles of

-* Infrastructure Architect at Microsoft Azure
+* Microsoft Azure Technical Architect
 * DevOps
-* Technical Architect at Sitecore
+* Sitecore Technical Architect
-* Solution Architect in Microsoft .NET
+* Microsoft .NET Solution Architect
 * RPA Technical Architect

 I love the challenges and challenges that are proposed to me on my projects such as security, performance, reliability, and maintenance of technological solutions.